T0B1K/IssueClassifier/README.md

 ---
 ## Extend the classifier creation or create your one ones
-Please refer to the [documentation](classifier_doku/) for an quick overview and an better visualization of the inner workings of the classifier / vectorizer creation.\
+Please refer to the [documentation](classifier_doku/) for an quick overview and an better visualization of the inner workings of the classifier / vectorizer creation.
 ### instructions for creating classifiers
 either run the docker image provided by running the [Dockerfile](Dockerfile) or by installing all the dependencies.s

 #### By running the Dockerfile:
 run those commands after installing [docker](https://www.docker.com/)\
 `docker build -t classifierimg .`\
-`docker run --name dockercont classifierim` in a console of choice.
+`docker run --name dockercont classifierimg` in a console of choice.

 #### By installing all dependencies: